Hearts debrief: The Toby Sibbick derby, lethal Lawrence Shankland, the Stephen Kingsley substitution

 Benefit of hindsight

 It’s hard to be too critical when Robbie Neilson picked the same team which won 5-0 in midweek and ultimately got the job done here.
-The Hearts boss also made the right substitutions at the right times, particularly the introduction of Kingsley to nullify Elie Youan.
+The Hearts boss made the right substitutions at the right times: Stephen Humphrys added some much-needed presence in attack and notched two assists; Jorge Grant provided some poise to the middle of the park in favour of the ineffective Barrie McKay; Stephen Kingsley managed to keep Elie Youan quiet after the winger gave Alex Cochrane a tough time, while even the lesser-seen-of-late Nathaniel Atkinson came on and put in a couple of big tackles.

 Moment you may have missed